tanjazlender/MicrobiomePrime/README.md

 Suitable software options for data preprocessing include [Usearch](https://www.drive5.com/usearch/), [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/), and [Mothur](https://mothur.org/).

 In the final step of data preprocessing, calculate the relative abundances of each sequence within each sample.
-Ensure that the preprocessed file outputs adhere to the required format specified in the "Inputs" section.
+Ensure that the preprocessed file outputs adhere to the required format specified in the [Inputs](#inputs) section.

 ## Inputs